TheOdinProject/curriculum/nodeJS/express-basics/Express-Lesson-2.md

 After setting up the skeleton for your project it's time to set up the database.
 As usual, there's quite a bit of background information that you will find useful as you progress.

 ### Learning Outcomes
+By the end of this lesson, you should be able to do the following:

-- Explain CRUD and how it correlates to HTTP methods.
+- Explain CRUD and how it correlates to HTTP methods in Express.
+- Describe MVC.
+- Describe databases, and how to use them with Node/Express apps.
+- Use Mongoose to provide database access.
+- Declare object schema and models.
+- Describe the main field types, and basic validation.

 ### CRUD